Steven Bowman: Biography

 Bowman received his B.A. in history from the University of Massachusetts in 1964.
 In 1974 he completed his Ph.D. dissertation at Ohio State University on Byzantine Jewry during the Paeleologue period.
-He was appointed to the faculty of Judaic Studies in the University of Cincinnati in 1980, and became a full Professor in 1990.
+He was appointed to the faculty of Judaic Studies in the University of Cincinnati in 1980, and became a full professor in 1990.
 Bowman published The Jews of Byzantium, 1204-1453 in 1985, followed by several books exploring the history of the Greek Jews during the Second World War.
 His fourth book, The Agony of Greek Jews, 1940-1945, was described by K.E.
 Fleming as one which "produced a careful and multilayered examination of Greek Jewry’s most devastating five years", was characterized by Nikos Tzafleris as "the most complete chronicle to date of the Holocaust of Greek Jewry" and by Aristotle Kallis as a "fascinating book" including a "complex set of stories relating to individuals, families, and entire communities".
-In 2011 Bowman finished his Annotated Translation of Sepher Yosippon, to be published in 2012 as the first book of the Hackmey Jewish Classics series at Harvard University.
+In 2011 Bowman finished his Annotated Translation of Sepher Yosippon, published in 2012 as the first book of the Hackmey Jewish Classics series at Harvard University.
 Bowman is the editor in chief of the Sephardi and Greek Holocaust Library that has published several Greek Holocaust memoirs and had edited many other books.